rpm0618/writeups/ductf/pwnOrWeb/writeup.md

 }
 ```

-Read would be implemented in much the same wa, but it wasn't needed for this exploit and so is left as an exercise to the reader :)
+Read would be implemented in much the same way, but it wasn't needed for this exploit and so is left as an exercise to the reader :)

 ## Sidebar: Arbitrary Heap R/W
 Pointer compression means we generally only have the lower 32 bits of a javascript object's address in memory.
 This makes using the arbitrary r/w primitive above on the v8 heap objects difficult, as we would need to brute force a fair amount of ASLR.
 A way around this is to overwrite the `elements` pointer in an array, since that is also a 32 bit compressed pointer.
 I ended up using a different method I describe below, but the official solve script has an example. *Link Here*

 ## JSObjects in memory